AGSArchitect/CardioAI/README.md

 ![ESB Monitoring](https://github.com/AGSArchitect/CardioAI/blob/main/TrafficSimulator/captures/esb-monitoring.png "ESB Monitoring")
 **Picture 1:** Monitoring of CardioAI secondary ESB.

+There are only two (2) rules defined in the secondary ESB at this time to differentiate between Clinical and Consumer messages.
+However, further segmentation may be required on production to address customer requirements and performance considerations.

 ![ESB Rules](https://github.com/AGSArchitect/CardioAI/blob/main/TrafficSimulator/captures/esb-rules.png "ESB Rules") **Picture 1:** Routing rules on CardioAI secondary ESB, which handles messages smaller than **256** KB.